apollographql/rover-init-starters/start-with-typescript/getting-started.md

 1. Design your schema with Apollo’s IDE extensions
 2. Check for errors each time you save
-3. Run test requests in Sandbox
-4. Rinse and repeat until you're happy with your API!
+3. Rinse and repeat until you're happy with your API!

 ## Design your schema with Apollo’s IDE extensions